 About halfway from Yerevan to the 13th century monastery of Tatev, there are large gates on an alpine mountain pass that signal the beginning of Persian territory – or at least, the end of Russian natural gas delivery, and the beginning of Iran’s in the southern province of Syunik.
 Another 50km and we would’ve been in Iran.

 To get there we drove past the border with the Azeri controlled Nakhijevan region, where sniper fire at night led to building these 15 ft sand walls along the road.
 Stalin, in his wisdom, gave Nakhijevan to the Azeris in the 30s.
-The Azeris have apparently broken the ceasefire 300 times in the last week, but no longer on this highway, thank God.
+The ceasefire has apparently been broken 300 times in the last week, but no longer on this highway, thank God.
 Further down the road we also saw tank outposts.

 We didn’t take many pictures on the road – so you’re missing the many many villagers trying to sell homemade vodka (we bought the apricot kind – really amazing stuff!!), and also all the people picking mushrooms in the mountain plains after a couple days of rain.
 Buckets and buckets of mushrooms for sale on top of the hoods of Ladas and Volgas.